HazelnutHui/shared-e-moped-china/README.md

-# Shared E-Moped User Behavior Analysis in China
+# Shared E-Moped Usage Analysis in China

 Capstone Project for the Google Data Analytics Certificate
-Analyzing user behavior of shared electric mopeds in China to explore data-driven strategies for increasing subscription conversion.
+Analyzing peak hours and high-frequency station usage of shared electric mopeds in Chinese cities to inform operational decisions.

 ---

 ## Project Overview

+This project explores the spatial and temporal patterns of shared electric moped usage in Chinese cities.
+The primary goal is to identify peak usage hours, high-frequency station pairs, and user behavior differences by time of day.

+The findings support operational decisions such as station placement, fleet redistribution, and service availability planning.
+These insights can help shared mobility companies improve resource allocation and service delivery during peak times and in high-demand areas.

-This project simulates and analyzes ride data from shared electric mopeds in a Chinese city.
-It follows the six-step Google data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+The analysis follows the six-step Google data analytics process: Ask, Prepare, Process, Analyze, Share, and Act.

-The goal is to uncover behavioral differences between casual and subscriber users, identify usage patterns, and generate strategic insights to improve marketing and retention for shared mobility providers.

 ---

 ## Project Structure

 - `data/` – Simulated ride data in CSV format
-- `visualizations/` – Tableau dashboard screenshots or links
+- `visualizations/` – Tableau dashboard screenshots or links (planned)
 - `README.md` – Project documentation
 - `notebooks/` – Optional code notebooks (Python or R)
+- `sql/` – SQL queries for time and station analysis (to be added)

 ---

 ## Tools and Technologies

 - Excel or Google Sheets – data cleaning and summarization
+- SQL – querying, aggregation, and time-based analysis
 - Tableau or Tableau Public – interactive visualizations
-- SQL (optional) – querying and grouping
-- GitHub – documentation and hosting
+- GitHub – documentation and project hosting

 ---

 ## Key Questions

-- How do casual and subscriber users differ in ride frequency and duration?
-- What time periods show the highest levels of usage?
+- What hours of the day have the highest ride volume across all users?
-- Are there behavioral indicators that suggest a higher likelihood of subscription?
+- Do peak hours differ between casual and subscriber users?
-- What business strategies can improve conversion and retention?
+- What are the most frequently used start and end stations?
+- Which station-to-station routes are most common?
+- What days of the week see the most usage and longest rides?

 ---

 ## Visualizations (to be added)

-- User distribution by type and duration
-- Peak hour usage comparison
+- Peak hour ride distributions by user type
-- Most popular start and end locations
+- Top 5 start and end stations
+- High-frequency route flows
+- Weekly usage pattern comparison
 - Interactive Tableau dashboard (planned)

 ---

-## Dataset Overview (to be uploaded)
+## Dataset Overview

 The dataset includes 100 simulated ride records for shared electric mopeds in a Chinese city.
 Key fields include:
 - ride ID